 Image Source: https://unsplash.com/photos/Pd4lRfKo16U

-Over the years, medical professionals and public officials alike have postulated ways in which to reduce ER wait times and improve patient care.
+Over the years, medical professionals and public officials alike have postulated ways to reduce ER wait times and improve patient care.
 Patients have weighed in their opinions, as well.
 Quick care clinics have helped ease some of the burdens, but it’s not enough to stem the flow of patients.
 Nor can quick care clinics offset the dramatically increased demand for healthcare services in the wake of COVID-19.
-It’s highly unlikely that rapid care facilities have enough COVID-19 testing supplies to meet local demand.
-Further, their staff is much smaller than a hospital’s, leaving them overwhelmed by large numbers of sick patients.
+It’s doubtful that rapid care facilities have enough COVID-19 testing supplies to meet local demand.
+Further, their staff is much smaller than a hospital’s, leaving them overwhelmed by many sick patients.

 As far as ER wait times go, COVID-19 presents numerous challenges.
 For starters, which medical conditions should be prioritized?
 Should there be separate wait rooms for those seeking treatment for the virus?
 Is visiting the ER safe at all during a pandemic?